servicewell/VScode-Extension-FHIR-Liquid-Converter/FHIR-Converter/README.md

 Both template file and data file are necessary, and you can view the selected files in the status bar before converting Data.
 If one of them is missing, you will be prompted to select the missing one.
 If both template file and data file are selected, you can convert data by selecting the context menu item `FHIR Converter: Convert data` or using the keyboard shortcut (`Ctrl + R`), and the result will be shown in results pane.

 After converting data, the data segments not used in the FHIR results will be underlined in the data pane.
-If you don't need this feature, you can deselect the option called `Enable Unused Segments Diagnostic` in `Preferences > Settings > Workspace > Extensions > FHIR Converter` or add a setting `"microsoft.health.fhir.converter.enableUnusedSegmentsDiagnostic": false` in the workspace setting file.
+If you don't need this feature, you can deselect the option called `Enable Unused Segments Diagnostic` in `Preferences > Settings > Workspace > Extensions > FHIR Converter` or add a setting `"vscode-fhir-liquid-converter.enableUnusedSegmentsDiagnostic": false` in the workspace setting file.

 ![conversion](assets/conversion.gif)

 ### 7. Modify the selected data and templates

 After modifying the template files or the data files, you can convert data by selecting the context menu item `FHIR Converter: Convert data` or pressing the keyboard shortcut (`Ctrl + R`).
 A differential view for the conversion result will be shown in the result tab highlighting the differences from the last run.
 You can jump to the previous or the next changes using the icons in the upper right corner.
-Differential view is turned on by default, and if you don't need this feature, you can deselect the option called `Enable Diff View` in `Preferences > Settings > Workspace > Extensions > FHIR Converter` or add a setting `"microsoft.health.fhir.converter.enableDiffView": false` in the workspace setting file.
+Differential view is turned on by default, and if you don't need this feature, you can deselect the option called `Enable Diff View` in `Preferences > Settings > Workspace > Extensions > FHIR Converter` or add a setting `"vscode-fhir-liquid-converter.enableDiffView": false` in the workspace setting file.

 After modifying the templates or data, remember to save the template files or data because the templates and data on the file system are used during the conversion process.
 If there are some unsaved templates or data, the user will be prompted to save these unsaved templates or data.